CBT Spotlight: Teaching Kids How Emotions Impact Our Choices

 Cognitive Behavioral Therapy focuses on the interactions between our emotions, our thoughts, and our behaviors.
 These can seem like complex concepts when working with children and teens, but this strategy that I’ll be describing can help even those young minds begin to build their awareness of what is happening inside their brain and how they can help regulate it.

 There have been wonderful movements recently to build mental health awareness in children and teens.
 The Inside Out franchise has helped children recognize that everyone experiences a multitude of emotions as they grow and that those emotions can impact what they are thinking and the choices that they make.
 Children can watch as the main character Riley shifts back and forth between choices as the ‘emotions characters’ inside her head fight over who will run the control panel in her brain.
 It’s a visually engaging way to portray how our feelings can influence what we focus on, how we feel inclined to respond, and how we overall interpret our interactions with our environment.
-As children watch that scene, they likely don't inherently understand all of those concepts, of course, but we as parents, teachers, therapist, etc., can help expand on these themes.
+As children watch that scene, they likely don't inherently understand all of those concepts, of course, but we as parents, teachers, therapists, etc., can help expand on these themes.
 Awareness of how our mind and emotions work helps us build compassion and patience for ourselves.
 It helps us understand why certain strategies work better in the long term (which is naturally difficult for children to understand), and it ultimately helps us build confidence and resiliency.

 Everyone will experience a spectrum of stressors throughout their life and learning AT ANY AGE how that stress functions within our brain and body can help us in managing that stress and its impacts.